istio/istio.io/content/en/news/releases/1.13.x/announcing-1.13/_index.md

 In the initial release, you can configure concurrency and proxy image type through the `ProxyConfig` CR.
 This will expand in future releases.

-For more information, check out the [ProxyConfig documentation](https://istio.io/latest/docs/reference/config/networking/proxy-config/).
+For more information, check out the [`ProxyConfig` documentation](https://istio.io/latest/docs/reference/config/networking/proxy-config/).

 ## Continued improvements to the Telemetry API

 We continue to refine the new [Telemetry API](https://istio.io/latest/docs/tasks/observability/telemetry/), introduced in Istio 1.11.
-In 1.13, we added support for [logging with OpenTelemetry](https://opentelemetry.io/docs/reference/specification/logs/overview/), [filtering access logs](https://istio.io/latest/docs/reference/config/telemetry/#AccessLogging-Filter), and customizing the trace service name.
+In 1.13, we added support for [logging with `OpenTelemetry`](https://opentelemetry.io/docs/reference/specification/logs/overview/), [filtering access logs](https://istio.io/latest/docs/reference/config/telemetry/#AccessLogging-Filter), and customizing the trace service name.
 There are also a large number of bug fixes and improvements.

 ## Support for hostname based load balancers for multi-network gateways